 2. What can I add to my foot spa?

 Apart from Epsom salt, you can also add some essential oils to make your foot spa experience better.
 Tea tree oil is good for removing bacterial infections or inflammation.
 Peppermint is good for soothing scrapes, scratches, and injuries.

 3. How often should I use a foot spa/bath massager?

 You can use the foot spa several times daily.
 The best time to use the foot spa is after a long day of work.
 Never use the massager for more than 15 minutes in one specific area.
 You can use the massager for about 30 minutes if you move it around your feet.

 The best water foot massager with heat is the Arealer Foot Spa/Bath Massager because it has an automatic heating function to keep the water at the desired temperature.
-The time and temperature are adjustable according to your preference.
-No need to worry about the water getting cold or the unit overheating because it automatically shut-offs when you set the time between 10 to 60 minutes.
+You can adjust the time and temperature according to your preference.
+No need to worry about the water getting cold or the unit overheating because it automatically shuts off when you set the time between 10 to 60 minutes.

 Allen Wei is someone who believes in living his best life, focusing on balance, happiness, and relaxation.
 He fosters a positive lifestyle in terms of his body, mind, and environment, and he is a huge proponent of learning to be balanced via relaxation techniques integrated into our busy lives.